Kit bag & Contents

 Again, this falls into the area of protection.
 I suggest that you invest, early on, in the three main camera care gadgets.
 Firstly, buy a blower.
 While I know that they may look like something from a blue movie, blowers are very important.
 This is for two main reasons.
 Firstly they blow air that hasn't been in your lungs (moisture risk), and secondly they can be used with precision (without spitting into your camera).
 Honestly, I know it may seem a bit OTT, but I cannot recommend one enough to ensure your gear stays in good condition.
 Number two is a Lenspen.
 If you don't know what one is, google it.
 A really very useful gadget.
 Wash the brush regularly with warm soap and leave to dry.
 Thirdly, or lastly, is a microfibre cloth/shemagh.
 These are useful to clear/protect from dust and also aid in cushioning your gear from bumps, knocks and bashes.

 I have to confess I don't really use a tripod.
-They don't really match my shooting style, and I don't really like carrying them around considering how little I want to use one.
+I own five, but they don't really match my shooting style, and I don't really like carrying them around considering how little I want to use one.
 Having said that, in certain situations you won't be able to be without one.
 Night photography and long exposures are the most obvious examples.
 Recently, however I have also learnt of clever ways of photographing busy tourist areas.
 With a tripod, you can take multiple pictures, then combine them in photoshop and remove all the people (it works by automatically comparing the pictures and removing the differences!).
 Carbon fibre is becoming more and more affordable, so if you can make the extra financial leap- do so.
 This is advice from someone who once upon a time did not- and regretted it.
 Alternatively, get a cheap pocket tripod to shove in the outside pocket and just tailor your photo ops accordingly.

 Bulb release / Remote Trigger